-You can enjoy a 3-course meal, racecard and admission badge plus a visit from our host jockey to talk through the card from just £57.50 per person before 30 September 2021.
+You can enjoy a 3-course meal, racecard and admission badge plus a visit from our host jockey to talk through the card.
 It’s the ideal restaurant for a family meal or for entertaining your corporate clients.

 Paddock Restaurant Sample Menu 2023